Neil O'Leary: 2015

 On November 3, 2015, O'Leary was re-elected for a third term, soundly defeating all challengers.
 The voter turnout for the election was 21%.

 As a result of a change to the city charter following the 2014 charter referendum, O'Leary became the first mayor of Waterbury to win a four-year term.

 2019

+Election day was Nov 5th, 2019.
+O'Leary won a fourth term for office, collecting a resounding 68.61% of the vote.